 On behalf of the people of South East Queensland, we manage up to $12 billion of bulk water supply infrastructure and the natural catchments of the region’s water supply sources to ensure a reliable, quality water supply for more than 3 million consumers across the region.

 Our interconnected SEQ Water Grid, built during the Millennium Drought, includes dams and weirs, conventional water treatment plants and climate resilient sources of water through the Gold Coast Desalination Plant and the Western Corridor Recycled Water Scheme.
-A 600 kilometre bi-directional pipeline network enables us to transport drinking water to where it is needed most, from the Gold Coast to Redlands, to Greater Brisbane and north to the Sunshine Coast and vice versa.
+More than 600 kilometres of bi-directional pipeline network enables us to transport drinking water, from the Gold Coast to Redlands, to Greater Brisbane and north to the Sunshine Coast and vice versa.
 We also supply drinking water to 53,000 people living in 16 off-grid communities.
 The water for these communities is sourced and treated locally, then distributed to households and businesses.
 View a map of our SEQ Water Grid and off-grid water treatment plants.